Siener van Rensburg was a Boer prophet famed for his visions during the Boer Wars, predicting significant South African events.

 Is there a difference between Boers and Afrikaners?

-The answer is a bit fuzzy.
+The answer is a bit fuzzy, but generally speaking, yes.

 The terms have been used interchangeably for many years, but they do have historical and cultural connotations, as photographer, historian, and author of Stories From South Africa, Riaan Roux, explained in our conversation.